We may earn affiliate commissions for the recommended products. Learn more.

 ExpressVPN has recently rolled out its Threat Manager, it’s aimed at blocking trackers.
 With these blocked, you’ll have fewer third parties keeping an eye on what you do online.
 Also, it can reduce the number of targeted ads or sudden price increases that come with online data collection.

-ExpressVPN’s Threat Manager is now available on macOS, iOS, and Linux.
-Plans for Windows and Android users are in the works.
+ExpressVPN’s Threat Manager is now available on Windows, macOS, iOS, Android, Linux, routers, and smart TVs.

 Mozilla VPN offers a more traditional ad blocker that shields you from pop-up ads, especially those containing malware and phishing attempts.
 This feature even comes with some more advanced settings, where you can set it to standard, strict, or custom-level protection.